The past couple of weeks have been slow on the car news front but great for LGBT Americans.

 We scored marriage-equality victories in Maryland, New Jersey, and Washington, and when Chris Christie vetoed that New Jersey bill, he was roundly, soundly booed for being on the wrong side of history (as we now say).
 What’s more, if the recent Prop 8 verdict stands, it would seem that once couples begin marrying in Maryland and Washington, there’ll be no going back.

-Even better, a U.S. District Court in California declared the controversial 1996 Defense of Marriage Act — which prevents federal recognition of same-sex marriages by agencies like the IRS – to be unconstitutional.
+Even better, a U.S. District Court in California declared the controversial 1996 Defense of Marriage Act — which prevents federal recognition of same-sex marriages by agencies like the IRS — to be unconstitutional.
 Naturally, John Boehner & the Bigots have appealed, and the case will likely be challenged all the way to the Supreme Court.
-However, it’s an encouraging start.
+It’s an encouraging start.
+Hopefully, those working to remove that act will get in contact with some top appellate lawyers to help them appeal the act in court.
+This should increase their chances of getting the act removed, allowing LGBT Americans to have some equal rights to other Americans.
+Hopefully, that case will be fought soon.

 Oh, to be a fly on Maggie Gallagher’s wall right now.